Groundbreaking debuts and genre-bending gems that coloured the reflective quality of this year’s festival.

 The following days of the festival evolved equally thoughtful and every single day had something special to offer.
 Below we have put together ten of our best films from this year, a wild discovery and best poster art.

-But before you delve into our selection, special mentions go the five-directors collaborative Hong Kong production Ten Years, Barry Jenkins’s Moonlight, Alma Har’el’s Lovetrue, Peter Braatz’s Blue Velvet Revisited, Anja Kirschner’s Moderation, Brillante Ma Mendoza’s Ma’ Rosa, Alice Diop’s On Call, Khushboo Ranka’s An Insignificant Man, Gareth Tunley’s The Ghoul and George Clark’s Sea of Clouds for their originality.
+But before you delve into our selection, special mentions go to the five-directors collaborative Hong Kong production Ten Years, Barry Jenkins’s Moonlight, Alma Har’el’s Lovetrue, Peter Braatz’s Blue Velvet Revisited, Anja Kirschner’s Moderation, Brillante Ma Mendoza’s Ma’ Rosa, Alice Diop’s On Call, Khushboo Ranka’s An Insignificant Man, Gareth Tunley’s The Ghoul and George Clark’s Sea of Clouds for their originality.
 We’re hoping to see each one of these works released soon.
 Congratulations to director Steve McQueen for being awarded the prestigious BFI Fellowship and last but not least, to the awards winners: Kelly Reichardt for Certain Women (LFF Best Film prize), Julia Ducournau for Raw (Sutherland Award, Best First Feature prize) and Mehrdad Oskouei for Starless Dreams (Grierson Award for Best Documentary).

 Director Pablo Larraín